 Lahars have typically been the deadliest volcanic hazard because they can happen at any time and affect people far downstream of the volcano.

 Landslides and debris avalanches can occur on the slopes of volcanoes at any time.
-Since volcanoes are built of layers of ash and rock, their slopes can be relatively loose and weak.
+Because volcanoes are built of layers of ash and rock, their slopes can be relatively loose and weak.
 Groundwater and the circulation of hot acidic water from the volcano can alter minerals and make the rocks even weaker.
 Strong ground shaking during an earthquake, a volcanic eruption, or simply heavy rain or melting snow can trigger landslides on volcanoes.

 Landslides can also occur during an eruption if a part of the volcano collapses.
 For example, part of Mount Shasta in northern California collapsed about 300,000 years ago and created a giant landslide over 30 miles long.
 The deposits of this landslide are where the cities of Weed and Yreka are now built.

 Volcanoes release gas both during eruptions and between eruptions.
 During eruptions this release can be very explosive and is often what propels the ash and rock into the air.
 As magma is formed deep in the earth it contains small amounts of gas under very high pressure.
 As the magma moves towards the surface, the gases try to expand but may not be able to if the magma is very thick (viscous).
 When the volcano erupts, it is like opening a soda can that has been shaken up!

 Between eruptions, much of the gas a volcano creates is steam.
 This steam is made when groundwater interacts with the hot interior of the volcano.
 The steam rises through cracks and can eventually reach the surface.
 At the surface it can form fumaroles, mud pots, or hot springs.
 The rising steam can also melt snow or ice, potentially causing lahars or landslides.